teks/squadron-commander/HOWTOPLAY.md

   got lucky or used better tactics.
 The advantaged side deals 25% more damage and receives 25% less damage.
-* Each ship involved in combat may randomly decide to avoid the fight by retreating.
+* Each ship involved in combat may randomly decide to avoid the fight by retreating; this is more likely if its Morale is low.
 A ship that retreats both deals and receives half damage (this supersedes advantage).

 Damage & Repair
 ---------------